WomensLaw serves and supports all survivors.

 • throw away or damage any of your property or joint property;

-• come within 500 feet of you or another person;
+• come within a specific distance – up to 500 feet – of you or another person;

-• come within a specific distance of your home, school, workplace, or other place you go to frequently; and
+• come within a specific distance of your home, school, workplace, or another place you go to frequently; and

 • do anything else that the judge believes could put you in danger of future acts of dating violence and abuse, stalking, or sexual assault;